src="https://www.facebook.com/tr?id=1221358201701323&ev=PageView&noscript=1"

 Why Is REM Sleep Important?

 REM sleep plays a significant role in helping your brain consolidate and process new information.
-This information is then retained in your long-term memory.
 REM sleep also helps to ensure better mental concentration and mood regulation, two things that are critical to both your daily work performance and overall quality of life.

-The negative effects from lack of REM sleep are serious: Without this critical sleep stage, your immune system could be weakened, you may experience pain more deeply, and the growth of new healthy cells and tissue in the body might be blocked.
+The negative effects from lack of REM sleep are serious: Without this critical sleep stage, your overall health including brain function and cellular repair can suffer.
 Poor REM sleep may be due to sleep disorders such as insomnia or obstructive sleep apnea, which causes you to wake during the night.

 Improving Your REM Sleep

 How to make sure you get the sleep you need?
-Wind down gradually in the evening, without TV or computers to distract you with their sleep-inhibiting blue light.
-Head to bed at the same time each evening to increase your odds of developing a healthy sleep schedule.
-And limit caffeine and alcohol before bed to improve your overall sleep.
+Wind down gradually in the evening, without TV or computers to distract you with their active content and sleep-inhibiting blue light.
+Limit caffeine and alcohol before bed to improve your overall sleep.
+To prevent middle of the night interruptions that can disrupt your REM sleep, maintain a cool, dark, and quiet sleep environment.